 Contact a New York Subway Accident Attorney

-If you or a loved one has been hurt or fatally injured in a subway accident, the attorneys at Hach & Rose, LLP, will be here to help you take immediate action to hold the responsible parties accountable.
-Schedule a free, no-obligation consultation with one of our New York subway accident lawyers at (347) 318-9604 or reach out to us online.
-We represent those who’ve been hurt in subway accidents on a contingency fee basis, which means you won’t owe us anything until we win money for you.
+If you or a loved one has been hurt or fatally injured in a subway accident, the attorneys at Hach & Rose, LLP will help you take immediate action to hold the responsible parties accountable.
+Schedule a free, no-obligation consultation with one of our New York subway accident lawyers at (347) 318-9604 or contact us online.
+We represent those hurt in subway accidents on a contingency fee basis.
+You won’t owe us anything until we win compensation for you.